ginjo/rack_warden/README.md

 RackWarden is a ruby gatekeeper mini-app providing authentication and user management for rack based apps.
 Protecting your entire application with only a few lines of code, RackWarden uses its own controllers, views, models, and database.
 You can also drop in your own views and layouts, specify your own database, and use your existing users table for seamless custom integration.

-RackWarden is a Sinatra mini-app that uses Warden for authentication and DataMapper for database connections.
+RackWarden is Rack middleware that uses Sinatra for UI, Warden for authentication, and DataMapper for database connections.
 It is based on the sinatra-warden-example at <https://github.com/sklise/sinatra-warden-example>.

 RackWarden is a work-in-progress.
-The gemspec, the files, the code, and the documentation can and will change over time.
-Follow on github for the latest updates.
+The gemspec, the files, the code, and the documentation are likely to change over time.
+Follow on [rubygems.org](https://rubygems.org/gems/rack_warden) or [github](https://github.com/ginjo/rack_warden) for the latest updates.

 ## Installation